-FOX Business spoke with Impsosible Foods CEO Pat Brown about scaling the business, fund raising and what's next for the alternative meat market.
+FOX Business spoke with Impossible Foods CEO Pat Brown about scaling the business, fund raising and what's next for the alternative meat market.

 FOX Business: What's the first thing you do when you wake up in the morning?

-Pat Brown: This sounds very mundane, but I really do start the coffee, which is usually all I eat for breakfast.
+Pat Brown: This sounds very mundane, but I really do start the day with coffee, which is usually all I eat for breakfast.

 FOX Business: What was your first job?
 What did you learn?

 Brown: I worked two jobs in a greasy spoon restaurant locally famous for its sloppy joes while I was in high school in Virginia.
 One of my jobs was to scoop out sloppy joe mix and put it on a bun on a plate for the server to deliver to the customer.
 Then when the restaurant closed at night, my second job was to scrape the grease off the counters, walls and hoods of stoves.

 FOX Business: How much of your own money did you have to save up to start Impossible Foods?

 Brown: I invested in some small-scale research projects (like how to make cheese from nut milk), but my personal investment was negligible.
 The seed funding was $3M from Khosla Ventures in 2011.

 FOX Business: What are the biggest challenges of scaling your business?